Scholarships in the Pacific Northwest can help Cascadia natives climb to their higher education goals without mountains of debt.

 Deadline: February 13th

-Valued at $10,000, the Better Business Bureau Foundation’s Students of Integrity Scholarship is available for Pacific Northwest residents of Alaska, Oregon, Idaho, Montana, Washington, and western Wyoming.
-High schoolers in 11th and 12th grade can enter by filming a 90-second YouTube video portraying how the BBB helps consumers avoid scams.
-Entrants must plan to attend college in the next two years, maintain a minimum 3.25 GPA, and exemplify integrity through community involvement.
+The scholarship is valued at $10,000, High schoolers in 11th and 12th grade can enter by filming a 90-second YouTube video portraying how the BBB helps consumers avoid scams.
+Entrants must:

 Contact